Funding

 2026 Eligibility Committee for the 2026–2027 academic year: Monday, April 13, 2026.

-• May/June: Candidates who have been deemed eligible are invited to a 10-minute oral interview (5 minutes for the presentation + 5 minutes for questions) during the admission phase.
+• May/June: Candidates deemed eligible are invited to a 10-minute oral interview (5 minutes for the presentation + 5 minutes for questions) during the admissions phase.
 Oral interviews are conducted in person only (no remote interviews).
 In accordance with the principle of equal treatment of applicants, no exceptions will be granted.

-– Eligible candidates are invited to the oral interview via email by the central office.
+– Eligible candidates are invited to the oral interview via email by the central admissions office.

-– Admitted candidates are notified via email by the central office.
+– Admitted candidates are notified via email by the central admissions office.

 – Ineligible candidates and candidates who are not admitted are notified via email by the faculty/department to which they applied.